vlsi/MPS/readme.txt

 	samples.zip         sample projects (see at http://confluence.jetbrains.com/display/MPSD32/Fast+Track+to+MPS)

 SYSTEM REQUIREMENTS
-    To run JetBrains MPS you need JDK 6.0 or JDK 8.0.
+    To run JetBrains MPS you need JDK 8.0.

 HOW TO START
     1. Unpack the JetBrains MPS distribution file to whenever you wish to install the program.